3meters/chk/Readme.md

   The world's only javascript value checker

-# Why ckk?
+## Why?

-  Javascript's loose typing is lovely, except when it is not.  chk lets you define your own type safety with fine-grained error reporting and user-defined validators for any property of any object.
-It's easy.:
+  Javascript's loose typing is lovely, except when it is not.  chksafety fine-grained error reporting and user-defined validators for any property of any object.

   chk is particularly well-suited for validating public-facing web services.
 Chk may modify the chked value if you tell it to.